Claude, Duke of Guise: Biography

 Claude was born at the Château de Condé-sur-Moselle, the second son of René II, Duke of Lorraine, and Philippa of Guelders.
 He was educated at the French court of Francis I. On 9 June 1513, at the age of sixteen, Claude married Antoinette de Bourbon (1493–1583), daughter of François, Count of Vendôme.

 Military service

 Claude distinguished himself at the Battle of Marignano (1515), and was long in recovering from the twenty-two wounds he received in the battle.
-In 1521, he fought at Fuenterrabia, and Louise of Savoy ascribed the capture of the place to his efforts.
+In 1521, he fought at Fuenterrabia, and Louise of Savoy, king Francis' mother, ascribed the capture of the place to his efforts.
 In 1522, he forced the English to raise the siege of Hesdin.
 In 1523, he became governor of Champagne and Burgundy, after defeating at Neufchâteau the imperial troops who had invaded this province.
 In 1525, Claude defeated a peasant army near Saverne (Zabern).
 Following Francis I's return from captivity, Claude was made Duke of Guise in 1527.
-The Guises, as cadets of the sovereign House of Lorraine and descendants of the Capetian House of Anjou, claimed precedence over the Bourbon, princes of Condé, and Conti.